 6 good reasons to learn shakuhachi

-1. It’s a very special instrument: its sounds is unique and will open a new world for you.
-Playing it makes you feel special.
+1. It is a very special instrument: its sounds is unique and will open a new world for you.

-2. It’s a deep breathing training: breathing is relaxing and essential for your health.
-It will help you find a quiet moment in your day to breath.
+2. It is a deep breathing training: bringing your awareness to your breath is relaxing and a deep breathing training is very good for your health.
+It will help you find a quiet moment for yourself.